KBtechnologies/PLV/README.md

 For consisten Terminology we'll hereby define the following types:
 #### PLV 1
-This basically is classified as either an "electric wheelchair" and thus will be equipeed and locked down to remain license- insurance- and tax-free, being regulated like an "enclosed bike".
+This basically is classified as either an "electric wheelchair" and thus will be equiped and locked down to remain license- insurance- and tax-free, being regulated like an "enclosed bike".
 - This means a top speed of 6km/h in the EU & Germany.
 #### PLV 2
 This should fulfill the EU vehicle class L2e and be classified as a "three-wheeled, enclosed scooter", only requiring an easy to obtain driving permit an insurance plate.